MicrosoftDocs/powerquery-docs/powerquery-docs/error-handling.md

 Notice how the errors from the Excel workbook are shown with the `[Error]` value in each of the cells.

+In this article, you’ll learn how to replace an error with another existing value.
+In addition, you’ll also learn how to catch an error and use it for your own specific logic.

 In this case, the goal is to create a new **Final Rate** column that will use the values from the **Standard Rate** column.
 If there are any errors, then it will use the value from the correspondent **Special Rate** column.

-## Alternate value when finding errors
+## Provide an alternative value when finding errors

+In this case, the goal is to create a new **Final Rate** column in the sample data source that will use the values from the **Standard Rate** column.
+If there are any errors, then it will use the value from the corresponding **Special Rate** column.

 To create a new custom column, go to the **Add column** menu and select **Custom column**.
 In the **Custom column** window, enter the formula `try [Standard Rate] otherwise [Special Rate]`.
 Name this new column **Final Rate**.

 ![try otherwise custom column.](images/me-error-handling-try-otherwise-custom-column.png)

-As an alternative approach, you can also enter the formula `try [Standard Rate] catch ()=> [Special Rate]` which is equivalent to the previous formula, but using the catch keyword with a function that requires no parameters.

 The formula above will try to evaluate the **Standard Rate** column and will output its value if no errors are found.
 If errors are found in the **Standard Rate** column, then the output will be the value defined after the `otherwise` statement, which in this case is the **Special Rate** column.